-It is believed that tea was brought to India by the silk caravans that traveled from China to Europe centuries ago, though the Camellia sinensis is also native to India, and grew in the wild long before its true worth was realized.
-Native Indians used the leaves as part of their diet sometimes, though mostly it was used for its medicinal properties.
-Used in cooking, in vegetable dishes or to make soup, it was a long time before it transformed into what’s now famous as chai – a flavorfulblack tea sweetened with sugar and milk along with spices like cardamom and ginger.
+It is widely believed that tea was brought to India centuries ago by silk caravans that used to travel from China to Europe.
+Even though the Camellia sinensis, the original tea leaves, are also native to India and were grown in the wild before their true worth was realized.
+Native Indians utilized these leaves in their diet sometimes, but mostly for their medicinal properties.
+They were used in cooking, in vegetable dishes, soups, etc. prior to their transformation into the famous 'chai'.
+Tea is a flavorful beverage often sweetened with sugar and milk and spices like cardamom and ginger.

 Tea made its formal introduction with the Indian population through their British colonizers, namely Scotsman Robert Bruce in 1823 in Assam.
 It is fair to say that it was because of the Britishers that tea found its way in India since they wanted overthrow China's monopoly on tea.
 Not only did they discover than Indian soil was extremely suitable for tea cultivation, but they even reaped immense profit from the same.
 The early sites for tea planting included the Assam Valley and the mountains of Darjeeling.
 Although Indian production of tea faced various setbacks for 14 years straight, it took a steep rise after that.
 India began competing with its Chinese counterpart and got recognition as second largest tea producer in India, the first being China.

 As per the story, a local merchant named Maniram Dewar, introduced Bruce to 'Singpho' people who were drinking something that was similar to tea.
 These people used to pluck the tender leaves of a wild plant and then dried them under the sun.
 Not just this, the leaves were also exposed to dew for three days.
 After that leaves were placed inside hollow bamboo tube and smoked till flavors developed.
 Bruce took a sample of the leaves and found that they were the same leaves as those from China.